Oodapow/research/README.md

 # Machine Learning Research

-In this repo one can find tools scripts to develop and research ML tasks.
+In this repo one can find tools and scripts to develop and research ML tasks.